sstark/gjfy/README.md

 link is clicked.

 A timeout can be set by including `"valid_for:n"` in the request.
 The secret will become invalid after n days, even if not clicked.
+The default timeout is 7 days.

 gjfy-post
 ---------